abagonhishead/noodle/README.md

 The application includes Swagger/OpenAPI specs. -- documentation is in the usual place at `/swagger/index.html`.

 ## Building/deploying it
 You should be able to build and deploy this in the normal way you build & deploy any ASP.NET Core web app.

-It will run fine on Windows & Linux.
+I'm not currently providing releases/builds, so you'll have to clone the repo and build it yourself for now.

 ## Running it
 ### Linux